 - Voter Registration: Indiana has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The voter registration deadline is October 5, 2020 by mail or online. - Vote Casting: Indiana uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
 Vote casting without VVPAT is higher risk due to the lack of software independence through a paper backup.
 On Election Day, vote centers will be open between 6:00am and 6:00pm local time (CT and ET) across the state. - Mail-in Ballots: Only voters with an eligible excuse may use mail-in voting.
 Eligible excuses do not include fears related to COVID-19, a significant reduction in eligibility compared to the most recent Indiana primary election.
 Mail-in ballots must be requested by October 22, 2020.
 A federal appeals court ruled in early October 2020 that mail-in ballots must be returned by noon on Election Day.
 This ruling overturns a previous ruling by a lower federal court that mail-in ballots must be postmarked on or before November 3, 2020 and received on or before November 13, 2020.
-The SoS has previously advised voters to mail applications for mail-in ballots no later than October 19, 2020 and return their voted ballots to their county elections office by October 27, 2020. - Early Voting: Indiana offers in-person absentee voting starting October 6, 2020, including the two weekends prior to Election Day.
+The SoS has previously advised voters to mail applications for mail-in ballots no later than October 19.
+2020 and return their voted ballots to their county elections office by October 27, 2020. - Early Voting: Indiana offers in-person absentee voting starting October 6, 2020, including the two weekends prior to Election Day.

-ľ Election Day Posture • Emergency Center Cybersecurity Advisor (b)(6) vill support remotely by monitoring the State Board of Election HSIN Connect Room.
-CISA Region V Operations, Regional Director, and Regional PSA will monitor remotely (Chicago) and stand by if support is requested. sh. nterna.
-CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI internal dashboard that will be used to communicate directly with CISA Headquarters.
+- Protective Security Advisor (PSA) (b) (6) will support Indiana elections on-site at the State Emergency Operations Center. - Cybersecurity Advisor (6) vill support remotely by monitoring the State Board of Election HSIN Connect Room. - CISA Region V Operations, Regional Director, and Regional PSA will monitor remotely (Chicago) and stand by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites . during the voting period to monitor election activities, including the ESL internal dashboard that will be used RATE AND CONTRACT OF CHARTER AND CONTRACT OF CHARTER AND CONTRACT OF CHARTER AND CONTRACT OF CONTRACT. to communicate directly with CISA Headquarters.